mahdi-mohammadi87/WordPress-on-Kubernetes/README.md

-# 🚀 Deploying WordPress on Kubernetes (From Scratch)
+# 🚀 Deploying WordPress on Kubernetes (simple setup)

 > **⚠️ Disclaimer:** This guide is designed for educational and lab environments.
 It uses **NodePort** for external access and **Local Path Provisioner** for storage, which are suitable for testing but require additional security hardening for production use.